jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 Whatever you want, you gotta be willing to pay the price.
 Crackheads want to get high.
 Crackheads are terrible at holding a job, so they don't have money to get high every day, but they damn sure figure it out.

 You won't stay a crackhead very long if you don't embrace the crackhead hustle.
-You won't be able to afford it\!
+You won't be able to afford it!

 ## Do You Want It As Bad As A Crackhead Wants Crack?